kubiosec-ai/openai_a2a_free-wheeling/README.md

 ## Debug and Simulation Flags

-- `--debug` flag controls simulation of invalid use cases for testing robustness:
+Simulation of invalid use cases for testing robustness:
   - `--debug true` (default): Normal operation, all signatures and certificates are valid.
   - `--debug fake`: Simulates an invalid signature by sending a deliberately corrupted signature.
 Use this to test signature verification failure handling.
   - `--debug invalid`: Simulates a tampered message after signing (e.g., modifies the message content after it is signed).
 Use this to test detection of message tampering.